 When a service requires pre-service review, there isn't a penalty, but we'll hold your claim and ask for medical records.

-To see if we require a prior authorization or a pre-service review, use our code check tool.
+To see if we require a prior authorization or a pre-service review, you can use our code check tool for general code information.

 Log in to the Blue plan's website in your service area to find tools for out-of-area members.
 They'll route you to our prior authorization tool where you can submit a request and attach your records all at once.
 Or, you can complete our pre-service review request form.
 Our medical policies are useful for checking coverage criteria.